Best Japan HSP Points Guide for Reaching 80 Points and PR in One Year

 - Specialist exams: Network, Database, System Architect, etc.

 The FE exam is the most commonly used by HSP applicants.
-It tests general IT knowledge at a level most working software engineers can pass with 2-4 weeks of exam-specific preparation.
-Offered twice yearly (April and October).
+It tests general IT knowledge and is offered year-round through CBT, with applications subject to the current IPA schedule.

 4. Innovation/SME Employment Bonus (10-20 points, 0 effort — employer-dependent)